 DO NOT use the label if either the primary taxpayer or spouse is deceased.
 The surviving spouse information should be entered first under "Your Social Security No. and Your Last Name".
 The deceased person's data should be entered under "Spouse's Social Security No. and Spouse's Last Name".
-Also, write DECD after their first name and insert the date of death on Page 2 of the Delaware return under the Spouse's Column, which is the FIRST column.
+Also, write DECD after their first name.